IBM-EPBL/IBM-Project-27678-1660062691/README.md

 Templates folder has the HTML pages.

-uploads folder has the uploads made by the user
+Uploads folder has the uploads made by the user

 app.py is the python script for server-side computing.